kazunori279/dockerfiles/fluentd-bigquery-sample/README.md

 # Fluentd + Google BigQuery Getting Started Sample

-This sample explains the following steps to set up a [Fluentd](http://www.fluentd.org/) + [Google BigQuery](https://cloud.google.com/bigquery/) integration in a [Docker](https://www.docker.com/) container that sends [nginx](http://nginx.org/en/) web server access log to the BigQuery in realtime.
+This sample explains how to set up a [Fluentd](http://www.fluentd.org/) + [Google BigQuery](https://cloud.google.com/bigquery/) integration in a [Docker](https://www.docker.com/) container that sends [nginx](http://nginx.org/en/) web server access log to the BigQuery in real time.
+The whole process may take only 20 - 30 minutes with the following steps:

 - Sign Up for BigQuery
 - Creating a dataset and table on Google BigQuery